Reproduction and vocalization in midshipman fish: Implications for humans

 Although midshipman fish have been known to awaken houseboat owners, research surrounding their vocalizations could be beneficial to humans.
 Midshipman fish are model organisms for studying both human speech and hearing.
 Recently, it was found that midshipman fish can decrease their own hearing sensitivity by stiffening their inner ear hair cells while they are vibrating their calling muscles.
 This behavior is also found in bats, and may lead to an understanding a similar mechanism humans use to turn down their ear sensitivity to retain their hearing longer.
 There are conserved patterns of vocal, auditory, and neuroendocrine mechanisms between teleosts and tetrapods, which include midshipman fish and humans, respectively.
 This model organisms’ simple system could lead to a deeper understanding of human speech and auditory pathways,.
 This evolutionary connection could be important in modern medicine because these fish have homologous brain structures to humans.
 An example is for patients with lesions in the brain that become mute after having a stroke.

 On August 9, 1974, composer Charlie Morrow performed a concert for fish using what he understood to be decoded toadfish language, similar to his decoded field peeper language.
 Morrow observed that choruses of multiple toadfish shift leadership based on call and response by strong individuals.
 He notated the patterns for human performance, in one version numbering each individual for identification and spatial location.
 The night before, Richard Nixon resigned as U.S. president.
 Major media covered the concert.
 New York Times music critic, John Rockwell, wrote a review with the headline, "Fish Silent".

 Brain-behavior relationship

 Midshipman fish have two forms of males: the nest-building Type I and "sneaker male" or "satellite male" Type II.
 Type I males attract females to their nests with their humming, coax them to lay eggs, and guard them.
 In contrast, Type II males do not build nests or attract females on their own.
-Instead, they sneak up to the Type I's nests and deposit their eggs.
+Instead, they sneak up to the Type I's nests and deposit their sperm on the eggs there.
 These behavioral differences can be seen in the differences in the structure and function of the nervous system.